 2. Ensure that security software is up-to-date.
 According to our recent survey, 82.5% of respondents ignored prompts to update their software.
 The longer you run company devices without updating their security software, the more vulnerable your company information becomes to potential attacks.

 3. Require strong passwords for company databases.
 Keeping track of a variety of strong passwords can be a bit difficult, but it's definitely worth while when you consider the cost of potential attacks.
 One of the best ways to keep sensitive information safe is to require strong and varied passwords for employee access all company databases.
 PC World offers up an excellent guide to help employees securely store passwords.

-Ray is a freelance journalist and blogger from England who writes for BestVPN.com.
+Ray is a freelance journalist and blogger from England.
 He's highly interested in politics, in particular the subject of International Relations, and an advocate for freedom of speech, equality and personal privacy.